jculpon/dotfiles/README.md

 Nothing in this README.md file nor the MIT License is intended to give you permission to use this software in violation of its license agreement.
-All rights reserved by jculpon/peri/Jamie Culpon.
+All rights reserved by jculpon@github.com (Jamie Culpon).
 Distribution in contravention of the MIT License is strictly prohibited.